Matterhorn: Tourism and trekking

 Since the eighteenth century, the Alps have attracted more and more people and fascinated generations of explorers and climbers.
 The Matterhorn remained relatively little known until 1865, but the successful ascent followed by the tragic accident of the expedition led by Edward Whymper caused a rush on the mountains surrounding Zermatt.

 The construction of the railway linking the village of Zermatt from the town of Visp started in 1888.
 The first train reached Zermatt on 18 July 1891 and the entire line was electrified in 1930.
 Since 1930 the village is directly connected to St. Moritz by the Glacier Express panoramic train.
-However, there is no connection with the village of Breuil-Cervinia on the Italian side.
-Travellers have to hire mountain guides to cross the 3,300-metre-high glaciated Theodul Pass, separating the two resorts.
-The town of Zermatt remains almost completely free of internal combustion vehicles and can be reached by train only.
+However, there was no connection with the village of Breuil-Cervinia on the Italian side until 2023.
+Travellers had to hire mountain guides to cross the 3,300-metre-high glaciated Theodul Pass, separating the two resorts.
+In 2023 the Matterhorn Alpine Crossing opened via Klein Matterhorn and Testa Grigia, thus connecting the two towns.
+The town of Zermatt remains almost completely free of internal combustion vehicles and can be reached by public transport only.
 (Apart from the local police service which uses a Volkswagen car, and the refuse collection lorry, only electric vehicles are used locally).

 Rail and cable-car facilities have been built to make some of the summits in the area more accessible.
 The Gornergrat railway, reaching a record altitude of 3,100 metres, was inaugurated in 1898.
 Areas served by cable car are the Unterrothorn and the Klein Matterhorn (Little Matterhorn) (3,883 m, highest transportation system in Europe).
 The Hörnli Hut (3,260 m), which is the start of the normal route via the Hörnli ridge, is easily accessible from Schwarzsee (2,600 m) and is also frequented by hikers.
 The Zermatt and Breuil-Cervinia resorts function as separate ski resort all year round and are connected by skilifts over the Theodul Pass.
-In 2015 it was expected that there would be constructed a cable car link between Testa Grigia (or Tête grise) and Klein Matterhorn.
-It will finally provide a link between the Swiss and Italian side of the Matterhorn.
+In 2023, a cable car link between Testa Grigia (or Tête grise) and the Klein Matterhorn opened.
+It finally provided a direct link between the Swiss and Italian sides of the Matterhorn.